Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 * **Blending Mode** lets you choose between 'Multiply', 'Add' or 'Interpolate' blending modes;
 * **Detail Impact** controls how visible the second texture is.
 Values to the left decrease visibility of the texture up until it is invisible.

+**NOTE.** Detail map support is available in Universal RP version of Flat Kit only, there is no Detail map parameter in Built-In version of Flat Kit.
+{: .notice--warning}

 **Normal Map** To make an impression of a relatively low-poly mesh having many details of a high-poly one, you can use normal maps.
 Add one to *Normal Map* slot in the Inspector panel.

 <!--